sszhao26/sszhao26.github.io/_news/mobilehci-2024-late-breaking-work-whats-this-understanding-user-interaction-behaviour-with-multimodal-input-information-retrieval-system.md

 role: Lab Admin
 ---

-Congratulations to the authors of "What's this?": Understanding User Interaction Behaviour with Multimodal Input Information Retrieval System"!
+Congratulations to the authors of "What's this?: Understanding User Interaction Behaviour with Multimodal Input Information Retrieval System"!

 This paper has been accepted to MobileHCI 2024 Late Breaking Work track.
 Fun fact: the changeable lizard (Calotes versicolor) in the picture you see in this post is a real lizard the first author of the paper encountered on the campus of NUS, which made him wonder "what's this?", and shortly after the title of the paper was decided.